 Think of a eulogy as telling your loved one's life story through your eyes.
-You don't need to be a professional writer - speaking from the heart is what matters most.
+You don't need to be a professional writer, speaking from the heart is what matters most.
 A touching eulogy usually includes:

 - Special memories you shared together